Does It Catch Mice?

 context rich, authentic, real-world environments

-immediate feedback, where failure is a natural part of the learning process
+immediate feedback, where failure is a natural part of the

 open-ended solutions with no “correct” answers